AlaskaRising/roulette-backend/README.md

 ## Features

-### Endpoints
+Endpoints are available to play from the creation of the roulette, opening bets, placing bets, closing bets and a query of the results obtained by all bettors.

-The available endpoints correspond to:
+#### The available endpoints correspond to:

 * [/newRoullete](https://github.com/AlaskaRising/roulette-backend/blob/bfefbcf47ce38a8c51a21a6333ceceb65344d332/src/main/java/com/roulette/app/controller/RouletteController.java#L35)
 * [/getAllRoulettes](https://github.com/AlaskaRising/roulette-backend/blob/bfefbcf47ce38a8c51a21a6333ceceb65344d332/src/main/java/com/roulette/app/controller/RouletteController.java#L44)